All Episodes

 Well, Slate Salon, what the hell is the difference?

-But okay, it's at Slate.com, and it's written by a guy named by Jim uh Jamel Bowie, who is a slate staff writer covering politics, policy, and race.
+And it's written by a guy named by Jamel Bowie, who is a slate staff writer covering politics, policy, and race.

 He's African American.

-And what he's actually doing is reacting to a piece that he ran into on politico.
+And what he's actually doing is reacting to a piece that he ran into on Politico.

-And the title of his piece here is Republicans are not on the age of extinction.
+And the title of his piece here is Republicans Are Not on the Age of Extinction.

 He says the GOP is an aging party, but it isn't about to die out.

-On the basis of demographics alone, nothing to do with issues.
+Nothing to do with issues.

-It has everything to do with hip cool and age.
+It has everything to do with hip, cool, and age.

 The Republican Party controls Congress, the majority of governorships, and the majority of state houses.

-Since the average Republican is significantly older than the average Democrat, far more Republicans and Democrats have died since the 2012 elections, and to make matters worse, the Republicans are attracting fewer first-time voters.
+Since the average Republican is significantly older than the average Democrat, far more Republicans than Democrats have died since the 2012 elections.

-And unless the party is able to make inroads with new voters, or discover a fountain of youth.
+And unless the party is able to make inroads with new voters or discover a fountain of youth, the GOP's slow demographic slide will continue election into election.

-That's in the political magazine.
+That's in the Politico magazine.

-Mr. Bowie says it's hard to argue the numbers that politicos writer assesses here.
+Mr. Bowie says it's hard to argue the numbers that Politico's writer assesses here.

 Republican voters are disproportionately elderly, and it's safe to assume a large slice of the party's voters will die by 2016.